• Skip to primary navigation

 This post may contain affiliate links.
 Please read my affiliate policy.

-Easy overnight or same day gluten free pancakes with the fabulous flavor of sourdough.
+Easy overnight or same day gluten free pancakes with the delicious flavor of sourdough.
+They feature earthy oat and almond flour, a bit of butter, a touch of maple syrup and eggs.
 Like in my Gluten Free Sourdough Waffles, use your discarded Gluten Free Sourdough Starter in this fluffy and flavor-packed sourdough pancake recipe!
-This recipe is vegetarian, gluten free and easily dairy free | Disclosure: This post is brought to you by Bob’s Red Mill!
+This recipe is vegetarian, gluten free and easily dairy free. | Disclosure: This post is brought to you by Bob’s Red Mill!

 A stack of Sourdough Pancakes with maple being drizzled on top